Head of House - Mr R Watson

 The constellation Lyra is quite small but it contains the fifth brightest star in the sky.
 This is Vega and the temperature on its surface is twice that of our Sun, and that's pretty hot!
 We like to take inspiration from this in helping us realise that you do not have to be the biggest or the loudest to stand out.
 It is about the effort and sacrifice you can make to stand out above all others.
 Students who stand out are awarded with an Endeavour award.
 The overall winner receives the Endeavour Shield.

-Lyra House has had a successful Academic year in 2017-18.
-We finished a very creditable fourth in the Overall Interhouse Cup, winning 4 Interhouse competitions - the Interhouse Athletics (Sports Day), Geography, Resources and Quiz competitions and had a strong showing in the other competitions.
+Lyra House has had a successful Academic year in 2017 - 18.
+We finished a very creditable second in the Overall Interhouse Cup, winning 4 Interhouse competitions - the Interhouse Basketball, Languages, Technology and Quiz competitions and had a strong showing in the other competitions.
 We aim to build upon this success sin the forthcoming year.

 In Lyra House, we really do believe that we are a community, a family unit here to support one another in all aspects of our daily lives.